aprilkrg/dental-spa/README.md

 Let's install **React Router**.

-Since React Router is a third-party library, we'll need to use to download React Router and save it as a dependency in our project.
+Since React Router is a third-party library, we'll need to download React Router and save it as a dependency in our project.

 In your terminal, enter: